mdn/webextensions-examples/commands/README.md

 It shows:

-* how to use chrome.commands to register a keyboard shortcut for your extension.
+* how to use chrome.commands to register keyboard shortcuts for your extension.